-DeMar DeRozan Gives ‘Grateful’ Farewell To Fans In Instagram Post
+DeMar Derozan’s ‘Grateful’ Farewell To Fans in Instagram Post

 Words could never express what you’ve meant to me.
 I was just a 19 year old kid from Compton when we first met, but you took me in and embraced me as one of your own.
 I am so grateful for the Love and Passion that you’ve given me over the past 9 years.
 All I ever wanted to do was duplicate it 10x over just to show my appreciation.
 Thank you Toronto, thank you Canada. #Comp10 #ProveEm

-Sources close to the Olympic gold medalist said he is still angry with Raptors president Masai Ujiri after understanding initially he would not be dealt.
-Ujiri apologized on Friday for the way DeRozan’s departure was handled and vowed to respect him, according to ESPN.
+Sources close to the Olympic gold medalist say he is still angry with Raptors president Masai Ujiri after understanding initially he would not be dealt.
+Ujiri who apologized on Friday for the way DeRozan’s departure was handled and vowed to respect him, according to ESPN.

 “DeMar is the greatest player that’s played for Toronto, at least for what he’s done here.”
 Urjiri said.
 “I guarantee you he will be respected for that and will be acknowledged for that in the biggest way we can possibly do as long as I’m here.”

-Recognizing the incredible difference between managers and fans, DeRozan wanted to show his fans how grateful he was.
-As he wrote on Instagram that he was grateful for Toronto’s fans’ love and passion for the past 9 years.
+Recognizing the incredible difference between mangers and fans, DeRozan wanted to show his fans how grateful he was.
+As he wrote on Instagram that he was grateful for Toronto’s fan’s love and passion for the past 9 years.

 “All I ever wanted to do was duplicate it 10x over just to show my appreciation.
 Thank you Toronto, thank you Canada.”